Presta Valve Vs Schrader

 Schrader Valve

-The same valve found on car tires.
-Recognizable by its wider diameter and spring-loaded pin in the center.
+The same valve on your car.
+Wider diameter, spring-loaded pin in the center.
 Push the pin and air releases.

 Presta Valve

-The tall, thin valve with a small locknut at the top.
-You must unscrew the locknut before air can flow in or out.
+The tall, thin one with the small locknut on top.
+Unscrew the locknut before air flows in or out.

 Feature Schrader Presta